-Who Should Take This Course
+Who Should Take Eduwhere’s MSHA Refresher Course?

 Mines must offer this safety and awareness training to persons performing all types of mining activities in MSHA Part 46 operations and to contractors who have frequent or extended exposures during maintenance activities.
-Examples of personnel that needs this training are listed below.
-You'll find the complete definitions miners and independent contractors in the regulations (30CFR Part 46.2).
+Examples of personnel that need this training are listed below.
+You'll find the complete definitions of miners and independent contractors in the regulations (30CFR Part 46.2).

 - independent contractors

 - other facility personnel as required by the mines